 Conclusion

 So, what does Polly mean?
 In essence, Polly is a charming and timeless diminutive of Mary, steeped in history and linguistic evolution.
-Its journey from the ancient name Miryam to its current form is a testament to the dynamic nature of language and culture.
-While its popularity has fluctuated over time, Polly continues to hold a special place in the hearts of many, offering a sweet and memorable option for parents seeking a classic and approachable name.
+Now, its journey from the ancient name Miryam to its current form is a testament to the dynamic nature of language and culture.
+While its popularity has fluctuated over time, Polly continues to hold a special place in the hearts of many, offering a sweet and memorable option for parents seeking a classic and approachable name Small thing, real impact..